Skip to Content

 • Hardness test.
 A metal object cannot scratch real petrified wood.

 • Weight test.
 Real petrified wood weighs more than its natural equivalent.
-You have to expect a weight of a stone.
+You have to expect the weight of a stone.

 • Hot pin test.
 Real petrified wood does not react; however, fake petrified wood can start to melt.